Thanks for stopping by. You are currently logged in as a Guest

-You are the dealer sitting in South.
+You are the dealer sitting in the south seat.
 The queen of hearts is turned-up.
 Everyone passes, now the decision is yours.
 Picking up the Queen will give you three trump, not a strong hand but maybe, just maybe you can squeeze a point out.
 Ok, so you pick the Queen.
 Now you discard the green nine of spades. (earlier I spoke of discarding green unless your opponents are known to lead next).

 West starts the hand by leading the ace of diamonds.
 Everyone follows suit and you must follow with the 10.
 Yes, This time discarding a spade didn't work out, but not all is lost. ( OhioEuchre still stands by its recommendation of discarding green )